fernandorochaurbano/my-dashboard/docs/index.rst

 Nor lose possession of that fair thou owst,
 Nor shall Death brag thou wandrest in his shade,
 When in eternal lines to time thou growst.
- So long as men can breathe or eyes can see,
- So long lives this, and this gives life to thee.

 .. toctree::